AmFund's Worst Dates to Hold a Fundraiser in 2024

 Stay Away From Big Sporting Events

-Next year especially, the stars alight for soccer fans.
-The FIFA Women's World Cup will take place in Australia and New Zealand this Summer.
-So be mindful from July 20th, 2023 - August 20th, 2023, as soccer fans this year will be glued to their television to watch this once-in-a-four-year event!
+Next year, especially, the 2024 Olympic Games will take place in Paris, exactly 100 years after their last hosting.
+Be mindful from July 26th, 2024 - August 11th, 2024, as sports fans will be glued to their televisions to watch this once-in-a-four-year event!

 *BONUS TIP: Country clubs often have televisions in the bar areas.
-If you have your event on a night when there is a big sporting event, make sure your venue keeps the TVs from being turned on during your event.
+If you hold your event on a night when a big sporting event is on, make sure your venue keeps the TVs turned off during your event.

 What Night of the Week is Best?

-This is one of the most common questions that we get.
+"Which night of the week is best?" is one of the most common questions we receive from our nonprofit partners.
 To get the best results, we recommend a Saturday night.
 People are rested and willing to go out for the night.
 Friday nights are your next best bet.
-People are willing to go out knowing that they have the next day off from work.
-But try to wrap it up before 9 PM (most people are tired from a long week of work).
-Tuesdays and Wednesdays can work, but don’t let them run too late.
+People are eager to go out, knowing they have the next day off.
+But try to wrap it up before 9 PM (most people are tired from a long work week).
+Tuesdays and Wednesdays can work, but keep them from running too late.
 Thursdays often attract a younger crowd.
 These nights can be very hit or miss.
 The success of a Thursday night will likely hinge on your audience.
 If you are reaching out to an older group of donors, we suggest you stick with Saturday nights.

-The American Fundraising Foundation helps more than 500 organizations annually and has distributed over 40 million dollars to worthy nonprofits nationwide.
-Our experienced Development staff will ensure that your next event is primed to bring in the necessary funds to support your worthy cause.
-Contact us today if you need further assistance landing the best possible date for your 2023 fundraising event.
+The American Fundraising Foundation assists over 500 organizations annually and has distributed over 50 million dollars to worthy nonprofits nationwide.
+Our experienced Development staff will ensure that your next event is primed to raise the necessary funds to support your worthy cause.
+Contact us today if you need further assistance deciding on your 2024 fundraising event date.